Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.19 |

 Allows certain projectiles to break specific blocks.
-For example, a thrown trident can dislodge a calcite stalactite.
-Disabling this mechanic protects the environment from collateral damage.
+A thrown trident can, for example, detach a stalactite of calcite.
+Disabling this mechanic protects the scenery from collateral damage.

 /gamerule projectilesCanBreakBlocks false